BIO

 At present, he’s developing two major bodies of work—one exploring faith and legacy within the Black Christian community, and the other examining U.S. immigration laws and their impact on working-class individuals and families.

-Photo by Kwung Hui
+Photo by Jessica Taylor

 Press